-With our Responsible Urban Digitization program, we research, develop and integrate smart technologies like the aforementioned to help solve urban challenges.
+At the Responsible Sensing Lab we research, develop and integrate smart technologies like the aforementioned to help solve urban challenges.
 At the same time, we explore how to embed society’s public and democratic values in the design of these innovations.

 (Re)designing, prototype testing and implementing responsible sensing systems

-In the Responsible Sensing Lab academics are invited to connect and work with practitioners who are responsible for digital systems in the city to (re)design, prototype and test (more) responsible ways of sensing in public space for and with the City of Amsterdam.
+Within the Lab academics are invited to connect and work with practitioners who are responsible for digital systems in the city to (re)design, prototype and test (more) responsible ways of sensing in public space.

-Hence, the Lab is a place where teams of multi-disciplinary stakeholders – such as computer scientists, policy makers, psychologists, designers and hardware experts – can address existing hardware, software and other city sensing systems.
+Hence, Responsible Sensing Lab is a place where teams of multi-disciplinary stakeholders – such as computer scientists, policy makers, psychologists, designers and hardware experts – can address existing hardware, software and other city sensing systems.

-At the Responsible Sensing Lab, and for Responsible Urban Digitization program as a whole, we use the City’s values (TADA, Digital City Agenda) as our starting point.
-We will explore what these values mean when applied to actual digital software and hardware.
+At the Responsible Sensing Lab, we use the City’s values (TADA, Digital City Agenda) as our starting point.
+We explore what these values mean when applied to actual software, hardware, user-experience design and governance.

 Also, we are inspired by the methodology of value sensitive design.
 This approach allows us to focus on design choices inherent in the type of sensing hardware, the distribution of intelligence between cloud and back-end, the physical design and placement of sensors in public space, and interaction possibilities for citizens.